tjcarney89/swift-collectionView-catPuzzle-part2-ios-0217/README.md

 # Part 2

+** Be sure to download and use the project files from this repo, as opposed to your files from Part 1. **

 ### 1. Add Supplementary Views to the Collection View

 Each section of a collection view has the option of including supplementary views (header and/or footer) of type `UICollectionReusableView`.